LaudateCorpus1/lets-color-skill/README.md

                 That's it for `askForCategory` method.
 Let's move on to `handleCategory` method.

         2. #### Implementing `handleCategory` method:<a name="implementing-handlecategory-method"></a>
-             No big deal here, just getting the name and url of the given category, then get the text and text card from our message resources and then prepare to return to the user the message.
-             But this time we're adding a [directive](https://developer.amazon.com/docs/alexa-voice-service/interaction-model.html#interfaces) and calling `hpPrinterDirective` method which is responsible for doing `Skill Connections` magic.
              ```
              static Optional<Response> sendToHPPrinter(ResponseBuilder responseBuilder, Locale locale, ColoringPagesResource resource) {
                  String url = UrlUtils.pickUrl(resource.urls());